roboplc/roboplc/README.md

 The crate is designed to let using all its components both separately and together.

-Note: the crate is actively developed.
-API can be changed at any time.
-Use at your own risk!

 RoboPLC is a part of [EVA ICS](https://www.eva-ics.com/) industrial automation platform.